dniel/traefik-forward-auth0/README.md

 ## Run
 `mvn spring-boot:run` or start the main class `AuthApplication` from IDE

-## Release
-Jenkins has been configured to automatically poll for source code changes in a multi-branch pipeline.
-New branches will be automatically found and built by Jenkins, when successfully compiled and packaged a docker images will be pushed to the https://hub.docker.com/r/dniel/forwardauth/ repository.
-The images will be tagged with sourcecode commit id, timestamp and branch name.

-When a new release has been pushed to dockerhub Spinnaker will find it and start the deployment pipeline.
-The pipeline will update the internal development environment and my external site https://www.dniel.se also.
-The kubernetes configuration for the external site can be found at https://github.com/dniel/manifests/blob/master/forwardauth.yaml

 ## Configuration
 Put the application.yaml config somewhere where SpringBoot can find it.
 For example in a /config application directory.